awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 You use these tests to determine if the transport layer security protocol \(TLS\) between your devices and AWS IoT is secure\.Cipher suites

 **"TLS Connect"**
-Validates if the client device can complete TLS handshake to AWS IoT\.
+Validates if the device under test can complete TLS handshake to AWS IoT\.
 This test doesn't validate the MQTT implementation of the client device\.
 *API test case definition:*
 `EXECUTION_TIMEOUT` has a default value of 5 minutes\.
+We recommended timeout value of 2 minutes\.

 ```
 "tests":[